18r441m/CSCE274/Assignments/Projects/project1/README.md

 ### Initialize your duckiebot
 - plug the Micro SD Card into the reader and plug that into your computer
 - during the first boot, the duckiebot should have internet connection. if you are going the ethernet route, you should Bridge the internet connection through your laptop with Ethernet.
 Follow 18.4.
-Option 2 in the [manual](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/duckiebot_network.html)
+Option 2 in the [manual](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/duckiebot_network.html).
+Also, [Video Instructions](https://www.youtube.com/watch?v=O6LD74Wzgl8)
 - Follow the steps in this [Documentation](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/setup_duckiebot.html) to flash the Micro SD Card.
     - for the hostname, use the hostname your group was assigned. ex: duck39